What is storage security?

-Storage security is the group of parameters and settings that make storage resources available to authorized users and trusted networks - and unavailable to other entities.
-These parameters can apply to hardware, programming, communications protocols, and organizational policy.
+Storage security is the group of parameters and settings that make storage resources available to authorized users and trusted networks -- and unavailable to other entities.
+These parameters can apply to hardware, programming, communications protocols and organizational policy.

 Sensitive data should be encrypted.
 Unnecessary services should be disabled to minimize the number of potential security holes.
-Updates to the operating system, supplied by the platform vendor, should be installed on a regular basis.
-Redundancy, in the form of identical (or mirrored) storage media, can help prevent catastrophic data loss if there is an unexpected malfunction.
+Updates to the OS, supplied by the platform vendor, should be installed on a regular basis.
+Redundancy, in the form of identical -- or mirrored -- storage media, can help prevent catastrophic data loss if there's an unexpected malfunction.
 All users should be informed of the principles and policies that have been put in place governing the use of the network.

 Two criteria can help determine the effectiveness of a storage security methodology.
 First, the cost of implementing the system should be a small fraction of the value of the protected data.
 Second, it should cost a potential hacker more, in terms of money and/or time, to compromise the system than the protected data is worth.

 Storage security is important because storage is where the data resides.
 As such, storage security is what must prevent unauthorized access to data stored on the underlying storage systems.